Your Vocal Cat

 • Spay or Neuter: Spaying or neutering will rid your cat of those hormonal urges to go out and seek a mate.
 This will result in a calmer, friendlier cat.

 • Windows: Be sure your cat has a view of the outdoors and a sunny place to lie.
-Cats like to watch birds, so putting a bird feeder or bird bath outside this window is likely to make it a favorite spot for your cat.
+Cats like to watch birds, so putting a bird feeder or birdbath outside this window is likely to make it a favorite spot for your cat.

 • Attention: Try to give your cat extra love and attention during this transition.

-• Get another cat: this will help keep your cat company *Never let your cat outdoors; once you do they will want to go out again.
+• Remember: Never let your cat outdoors.
+Once you do they will want to go out again.
 The drive to go outside will fade if you stick with keeping them inside.
-Inside cats live longer lives and are quite content to be inside where it is safe.
+Indoor cats live longer lives and are quite content to be inside where it is safe.

 Grief